NK2 homeobox 1: Clinical significance

 TTF-1 positive cells are found in the lung as type II pneumocytes and club cells.
 In the thyroid, follicular and parafollicular cells are also positive for TTF-1.

 For lung cancers, adenocarcinomas are usually positive, while squamous cell carcinomas and large cell carcinomas are rarely positive.
 Small cell carcinomas (of any primary site) are usually positive.
 TTF1 is more than merely a clinical marker of lung adenocarcinoma.
 It plays an active role in sustaining lung cancer cells in view of the experimental observation that it is mutated in lung cancer.

 It has been observed that a loss of Nkx2-1 allows for deregulation of transcription factors FOXA1/2 (by relaxing histone deacetylation and methylation-mediated repression of Foxa1/2 by Nkx2-1) causing reactivation of an embryonic gastric differentiation program in pulmonary cells.
 This results in mucinous lung adenocarcinoma, a source of poor clinical outcomes for patients.

 However others have found that TTF-1 staining is often positive in pulmonary adenocarcinomas, large cell carcinomas, small-cell lung carcinomas, neuroendocrine tumors other than small-cell lung carcinomas and extrapulmonary small-cell carcinomas.

 It is also positive in thyroid cancers and is used for monitoring for metastasis and recurrence.

+Elevated TTF-1 expression is correlated with improved clinical outcomes in KRASG12C-mutated non-small-cell lung cancer (NSCLC) in response to sotorasib treatment.

 Interactions

-NK2 homeobox 1 has been shown to interact with Calreticulin and PAX8.
+NK2 homeobox 1 has been shown to interact with calreticulin and PAX8.